 Saguenay Fjord: Dramatic Cliffs

 The magnificent Saguenay Fjord cuts dramatically through Quebec’s wilderness.
-As one of the world’s southernmost fjords, carved by ancient glaciers, this stunning waterway stretches over 100 kilometers with granite cliffs rising 350 meters from the water.
-Small fishing villages with colorful houses dot the shoreline where locals have adapted to life along this breathtaking channel.
+As one of the world’s southernmost fjords, carved by ancient glaciers, this impressive waterway stretches over 100 kilometers with granite cliffs rising 350 meters from the water.
+Small fishing villages with colorful houses dot the shoreline where locals have adapted to life along this impressive channel.

 Bay of Fundy: World’s Highest Tides

-Leaving Quebec behind, we enter Nova Scotia and discover the natural marvel of the Bay of Fundy, home to the highest tides on Earth.
-Twice daily, nearly 160 billion tons of seawater flow in and out of this bay—more than the combined flow of all the world’s freshwater rivers.
+Leaving Quebec behind, we enter Nova Scotia and find the natural marvel of the Bay of Fundy, home to the highest tides on Earth.
+Twice daily, nearly 160 billion tons of seawater flow in and out of this bay, more than the combined flow of all the world’s freshwater rivers.

 At low tide, you can walk on the ocean floor, exploring sea caves and rock formations that will be completely submerged just six hours later.
 The rising waters reshape the landscape daily, carving the coastline into dramatic cliffs and creating unique formations.

 The most famous of these are the “Flowerpot Rocks” at Hopewell Rocks, where the ocean has worn away the softer stone to create pillars topped with trees and plants.
-These natural sculptures stand as a testament to the incredible forces of nature that continue to shape this ever-changing coastline.
+These natural sculptures are a reflection of the incredible forces of nature that continue to shape this ever-changing coastline.

 Halifax: Maritime Heritage